ynhkfridman/email-system/README.md

-# JAVA_Email_Server
+# JAVA Email Server

 This project implements a Bridge Email Server for sending emails via Gmail, Walla, and Yahoo without logging into each vendor separately.

-Each employee has three email accounts (one per vendor).
-The system routes the email to the correct SMTP server based on the sender's address.
+Each employee has email accounts under different domains.
+The system identifies the appropriate email provider based on the sender's address and sends accordingly.

 Features include:
 - Simple Email Client: To, From, Body
 - Appending email timestamp and body size to `emails-log.csv`

 Built with Spring Boot, Docker, RabbitMQ, and Kubernetes.